open/close all folders

 - He even goes and asks a panel questions in character!

-- Jesse plays Day Nine in Magic: The Gathering, and loses, to say the least.
+- Jesse plays Day9 in Magic: The Gathering, and loses, to say the least.

 - Jesse putting on a random pointless accent while describing the creature he just played quickly morphs into a Running Gag about a drake flying around Europe picking up accents.

 - Jesse consistently draws land cards and basically nothing else useful the entire game.
-After losing, he takes the top five cards from his remaining deck and slams them on the table, and all five are land.
+After losing, he takes the top six cards from his remaining deck and slams them on the table.
+They're all land cards.
 Both crack up, with Jesse lamenting that they weren't playing Monopoly.

 - The Co-Optional Podcast, Episode 18: Crendor's incredibly fake Polaris contract(s).